Basic Approach to Corporate Governance

 We verified the effectiveness of the Board of Directors and the appropriateness of its responsibilities, operation, composition, etc.

-Major Subjects Discussed by the Board of Directors in Fiscal Year 2018
+Main agenda items discussed by the Board of Directors in FY2019

 Compensation of Directors and Audit & Supervisory Board Members

-The upper limit on total compensation for directors of the Company was set at 600 million yen annually at the 15th Ordinary General Meeting of Shareholders held on June 20, 2006.
-The Board of Directors determines compensation for directors for each fiscal year by comprehensively taking into account factors such as the scope of roles and responsibilities of each director, and the Company's achievement based on performance indicators such as operating profit for the current fiscal year.
-In addition, the Company explains the details of compensation to the parent company and independent outside directors to receive appropriate advice prior to the meeting of the Board of Directors.
+The upper limit on total compensation for directors who are not audit & supervisory committee members of the Company (ten (10) directors who are not audit & supervisory committee members that were elected at the Meeting) was set at ¥600 million annually (¥100 million annually for outside directors who are not audit & supervisory committee members) at the 29th Ordinary General Meeting of Shareholders held on June 16, 2020.
+The Board of Directors determines compensation for directors for each fiscal year by comprehensively taking into account factors such as the scope of roles and responsibilities of each director, and the Company’s achievement based on performance indicators such as consolidated operating profit for the current fiscal year.
+In addition, the Company explains the details of compensation to the parent company, independent outside directors who are not audit & supervisory committee members, and directors who are audit & supervisory committee members to receive appropriate advice prior to the meeting of the Board of Directors.

-The determination of individual compensation for each director is entrusted to Representative Director, President and Chief Executive Officer by the Board of Directors.
-Representative Director, President and Chief Executive Officer determines the amount in accordance with the following policies and regulations on compensation for directors specified by a resolution of the Board of Directors.
+The determination of the amount of individual compensation for each director is entrusted to the President and Representative Director by the Board of Directors.
+The President and Representative Director makes determinations in accordance with the following policies, as well as the rules concerning compensation for directors determined by resolution of the Board of Directors.

-i.
-Compensation for directors (excluding independent outside directors) consists of a monthly salary and bonuses.
-The Company pays monthly salaries based on the scope of roles and responsibilities of each director, and bonuses by taking into account the Company's achievement based on performance indicators such as operating profit for the current fiscal year.
-In addition, from the perspective of reflecting medium- to long-term business results, directors with executive authority over operations make monthly contributions of at least a certain amount, out of their monthly salaries and bonuses, for the purchase of the Company's shares through the Director Shareholding Association, and all purchased shares are held by the directors during their terms in office.
-In the case of standard business performance, compensation is composed of "approximately 70% fixed compensation and 30% performance-based compensation."
+Compensation for directors who are not audit & supervisory committee members (excluding independent outside directors) consists of a monthly salary and bonuses.
+The Company pays monthly salaries based on the scope of roles and responsibilities of each director.
+It pays bonuses by taking into account the Company’s achievement based on performance indicators such as consolidated operating profit for the current fiscal year.
+For functioning the incentives for the medium- term management strategy, operating profit for the primary financial target, ROIC*1, capex to sales*2, capital expenditures, and the number of B2B2X projects for the other financial targets are evaluated.
+In addition, from the perspective of reflecting medium- to long-term business results, directors with executive authority over operations make monthly contributions of at least a certain amount, out of their monthly salaries and bonuses, for the purchase of the Company’s shares through the Director Shareholding Association, and all purchased shares are held by the directors during their terms in office.
+In the case of standard business performance, compensation is composed of “approximately 70% fixed compensation and 30% performance-based compensation.”

-The Company will also consider expanding the percentage of performance-based compensation, including stock-based compensation, in total compensation for the purpose of fostering stronger awareness with regard to achieving the medium-term management strategy and sustained growth, as well as enhancing medium- to long-term corporate value.
+The Company will also consider expanding the percentage of performance-based compensation for the purpose of fostering stronger awareness with regard to achieving the medium-term management strategy and sustained growth, as well as enhancing medium- to long-term corporate value.

-- Directors include five directors who retired at the conclusion of the 27th ordinary general meeting of shareholders held on June 19, 2018.
+- Directors include three directors who retired at the conclusion of the 28th ordinary general meeting of shareholders held on June 18, 2019.

 Changes in the Corporate Governance System